caldempsey/HelloKafka/README.md

 What am I?
 ---

-I am a repository for bootstrapping Kafka instances through Docker and Docker Compose.
+I am a repository for bootstrapping Kafka instances through Docker and Docker Compose with sensible playground defaults.

 What do I do?
 ---